AaltoSciComp/scicomp-docs/triton/usage/lustre.rst

 Large datasets which consist mostly of small (<1MB) files can be slow to process because of network overhead associated with individual files.
-If it is your case, please consult `Compute node local drives <localstorage>` page, see tar-example over there.
+If it is your case, please consult `Compute node local drives <localstorage>` page, see the ``tar`` example over there or find some other way to compact your files together into one.

 Working with large files
 ~~~~~~~~~~~~~~~~~~~~~~~~